aridjayarecipes/cutesrecipes.web.app/content/post/2531-step-by-step-guide-to-make-speedy-chicken-vegetables-soup-healthy-and-tasty-delishes-soup.md

 1. Get 6 black pepper

 This healthy chicken vegetables soup is the best everything you need in a bowl.
 A healthy vegetable soup made extra tasty.
 Do you know about the zero Weight Watchers Points cabbage soup?
-Essentially, all you do is put all the vegetables, broth/stock and a dollop of tomato paste into a pot, bring it to a boil then that's it.
+Essentially, all you do is put all the vegetables, broth/stock and a dollop of tomato paste into a pot, bring it to a boil then that&#39;s it.

 <!--inarticleads2-->